G9000/argenta-finance/README.md

 - Node.js 20+
 - pnpm (recommended) or npm
 - Wallet with testnet USDC (Sepolia and Sei).
-Currently I only tested on MetaMask
+Currently, I have only tested on MetaMask due to constraint

 ---